 Vietnamese street food from CaPhe republic

 CaPhe republic consists of two chefs who have worked in the industry for many years and who, having travelled the length of Vietnam, fell in love with the cuisine.
 They currently operate from their pop-up marquee at street food venues across Brighton and Sussex.
 Staple offerings on the stall are Bánh mì – a classic Vietnamese street food baguette packed with hot barbecued meat, pickled vegetables, fresh herbs & chilli – and the quintessential Vietnamese soup, pho.
+If you need a take-out they usually pack very thoroughly.
+They are using the best film folding wrappers on the market, so you can be sure there will be no spills.

 According to their website, ‘Vietnamese food is considered one of the healthiest cuisines in the world for good reason.’
 It consists heavily of fresh herbs, vegetables, minimal use of dairy and oil, and high gluten free content, which makes it a seriously healthy food option.